cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 <details>
 <summary>Releasing code for all environments</summary>

 Curiosity releases code to the following environments
    - stage preview
    - stage stable
    - production preview
    - production stable

-> Merging code to each environment A repository hook notifies continuous integration and starts the process of
+> After pushing code, or tagging, a repository hook notifies continuous integration and starts the process of
 > environment updates.

 ### Release for stage preview